Alvito, Lazio: Main sights

 The village is articulated in three district urban nuclei that include: il Castello (fortress), il Peschio, La Valle, contained in long town-walls still well preserved here and there.

 The Palazzo Ducale (or Palazzo Gallio, Ducal Palace), built in Renaissance style by Tolomeo Gallio in the late 16th-early 17th centuries, is located on the main road of La Valle Suburb, constituting the true nucleus of the present village.
-On the same road are other important buildings (Palazzo Sipari, Palazzo Graziani) of the 19th century.
+On the same road are other important buildings (Palazzo Sipari, Palazzo Graziani, Palazzo Panicali) of the 19th century.
 A little bit forward, on the left hand, a short small road goes uphill to the Church of S. Teresa, in a baroque style, with a high portal.

 The main parish church, San Simeone (16th century), is located in La Valle near the Palazzo Sipari.
 The church has a Romanesque bell tower and an 18th-century interior.
 From the church, passing through a Gothic gate, is a stairway leading to the deconsecrated monastery of San Nicolas, a former Franciscan institution.
 The monastery was nearly destroyed by the earthquake in 1915, restored in 1934: it has maintained the chorus and the inlaid cupboards of the 18th century, ordered by Pope Clement XIV.